 Elevate your ride with an electric bike from Juiced Bikes.
 Our e-bikes have powerful, long-lasting batteries and speeds up to 30 miles per hour, with pedal assist technology to help you move faster and go farther than ever before.
 Whether you're looking for a men's electric bike or a women's electric bike, you can find whatever you need in our selection of unisex models.

-Take our e-bike quiz to find the best model for your lifestyle, or connect with one of our e-bike specialists to get personalized recommendations for your body type and riding style.
+Take our e-bike quiz to find the best model for your body type and riding style.
 Before you know it, you'll be out on the road with the perfect e-bike for you.